Koed00/hpstr-jekyll-theme/_posts/2015-08-06-managed-environments-with-piptools.markdown

 ## Dependency management

-Let's assume I've decided that `django-debug-toolbar` is a great development package but I don't want to use it on my servers.
-Normally you would run `$ pip uninstall djang-debug-toolbar` and remove the entry manually from your 'requirements.txt'.
+Let us assume I've decided that `django-debug-toolbar` is a great development package but I don't want to use it on my servers.
+Normally you would run `$ pip uninstall djang-debug-toolbar` and remove the entry from your `requirements.txt` file manually.
 Unfortunately this doesn't remove the `sqlparse` package, unless you remembered, and months later you'll be wondering why it is in your requirements file.
 With `pip-tools` this process is a lot cleaner.
 All we do is remove the `django-debug-toolbar` entry from the 'requirements.in' file and run `$ pip-compile` again.

 {% highlight python%}